crmapache/prettier-plugin-adjust-imports/README.md

-# Prettier plugin sort react imports
+# Prettier plugin adjust imports

-A prettier plugins that change imports through the alias to relative if necessary.
+A prettier plugin that change imports through the alias to relative if necessary.

 ### The Problem